This article was originally published on 1/15/2018.

 The civil rights movement was a movement toward freedom.
-Where would black creatives be if we could not be free to chase our talents, our voices, and our own creative ideas?
-So every time you step on the set, you pull out your camera, you sit down to do your podcast, or you cast your film, remember these 5 gifts that the civil rights movement has given us.
+Where would Black creatives be if we could not be free to chase our talents, our voices, and our own creative ideas?
+So every time you step on the set, you pull out your camera, you sit down to do your podcast, or you cast your film, remember these 5 gifts that Dr. King and the civil rights movement have given us.

-- Permission to be creative: The civil rights movement told the world we were not second class citizens.
-And so now as we journey forth in 2018, we have a right to hold a camera, a microphone, a lighting kit, a blowdryer, a slate AND be as good as anyone else who has done the job before us.
+The civil rights movement told the world we were not second class citizens.
+And so now as we journey forth in 2021, we have a right to hold a camera, a microphone, a lighting kit, a blowdryer, a slate AND be as good as anyone else who has done the job before us.

-- Speaking Truth To Power: Whether it be the Tuskegee experiments that showed disregard for black life, whether it be the COINTEL-PRO files that detailed an utter disregard for human privacy, whether it be the countless murders of innocent black men, women, and children during the civil rights movement itself, black people have spoken truth to power at risk of life and limb.
+Whether it be the Tuskegee experiments that showed disregard for Black life, whether it be the COINTEL-PRO files that detailed an utter disregard for human privacy, whether it be the countless murders of innocent black men, women, and children during the civil rights movement itself, Black people have spoken truth to power at risk of life and limb.
 So much of our work—the writing, directing, casting, crewing up—speaks truth to power.
 We do our work in a way that says, “We can do it, we can succeed, even when others are against us.”

 Let’s salute Dr. Martin Luther King and the leaders of the civil rights movement for what they’ve given us and what their sacrifices continue to give us.
 We all stand on the shoulders of those who went before us and whose candles lit our pathways.
 Let us not forget but accept the gifts for what they are and continue to illuminate the journey for others who will come after us.